embulk/embulk-executor-mapreduce/README.md

 You can optionally set `partitioning` parameter to partition records before writing them to output.

-If you set `partitioning` parameter, input and filter plugins run on the mappers and output runs on the reducer. if you don't set `partitioning` parameter, all of input, filter and output plugins run on the mappers.
+If you set `partitioning` parameter, mappers run input and filter plugins, and reducers run output plugins.
+If you don't set `partitioning` parameter, mappers run all of input, filter and output plugins.
 Reducers do nothing.

 ## Hadoop versions

-It is built for Hadoop 2.6.0 but also works with Hadoop 2.4.0.
-YARN is requried.
+It is built for Hadoop YARN 2.6.0 but also works with Hadoop YARN 2.4.0.

 ## Example